agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

 .. py:class::
   xuance.torch.policies.deterministic.BasicQhead(state_dim, action_dim, hidden_sizes, normalize, initialize, activation, device)

+  This class defines the Q-value head with a neural network.
+It uses a multi-layer perceptron with a specified architecture defined by hidden_sizes.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param action_dim: The dimension of the action input.